jacomyma/mapping-controversies/_pages/tuto-2-1.md

 # Protocol

 Take a close look at this protocol:

 [
 	![Protocol](../assets/images/2-1/Protocol_Tutorial2-1.svg)
 ](../assets/images/2-1/Protocol_Tutorial2-1.svg)

-* The protocol summarizes all the information one needs to know to understand the data and/or reproduce the experiment
+* The protocol tries to summarize all the information you need to understand the data and/or reproduce the experiment
-* It mentions mentions the tools, but also the **most relevant settings**.
+* It mentions the tools, but also the **most relevant settings**.
 Notably, when data have been removed.
 * The main purpose of the protocol is to **provide context** to interpret the results.
 * How to know what to feature in the protocol?
 Anything that is necessary to **reproducing** the process.
 Because then it means that it partially determined the result, and thus is necessary to understand it.